Perl-Apollo/Corinna/rfc/quotes.md

 > Perl object framework could look like without those limits, informed by the
 > decades of object-oriented applications within and without.

-## [Graham Knop, a.k.a. haarg](https://metacpan.org/author/HAARG), Perl 5 Porter, Maintainer of Moo

-> Moo/se is the object system perl could have.
-We're trying to create the
-> object system perl should have.

 ## [Matt Trout, a.k.a. mst](https://metacpan.org/author/MSTROUT), Creator of Moo

 > The Corinna process is highly promising, and I'm very much enjoying the fact